Ousted Nissan chairman Ghosn to make first public appearance since November arrest

 Nissan, which has ousted Ghosn from its board, has said a whistleblower investigation also uncovered personal use of company funds and other misconduct.

-Reporting by Kiyoshi Takenaka and Tim Kelly; Editing by Himani Sarkar
+Reporting by Kiyoshi Takenaka and Tim Kelly; Additional reporting by Mari Saito, Maki Shiraki and Naomi Tajitsu; Writing by Ritsuko Ando; Editing by Himani Sarkar